Log in

 Medical Conditions and Learning Support Requirements

 We encourage everyone to be responsible for their own learning.
-In light of this, we ask that you please inform us, at point of application, about any learning support requirements and/or medical conditions support that will help you to access our course content and learn effectively.
+In light of this, we ask that you please inform us, at point of booking, about any learning support requirements and/or medical conditions support that will help you to access our course content and learn effectively.
 All information will be treated confidentially and we will make reasonable adjustments to meet your needs.
-If you happen to have a latex allergy, for example, please tell us and we can provide a latex free theraband for your course.

 PSI CPD